Reena A. Gambhir

 Affiliations & Memberships

-Appointed Leadership, American Bar Association's Section of Antitrust International Task Force.
+Appointed Leadership, American Bar Association's Section of Antitrust International Task Force

-South Asian Bar Association
+Member, South Asian Bar Association

-Women’s Antitrust Plaintiffs Association
+Member, Women’s Antitrust Plaintiffs Association

-Elected Fellow, American Bar Foundation, 2014.
+Elected Fellow, American Bar Foundation (2014 - Present)

-Ms. Gambhir is co-author of Global Enforcement of Anticompetitive Conduct, presented in Florence, Italy at The Tenth Annual Sedona Conference on Antitrust Law & Litigation: The Globalization of Antitrust Enforcement (September 2008).
+Co-author, Global Enforcement of Anticompetitive Conduct, presented in Florence, Italy at The Tenth Annual Sedona Conference on Antitrust Law & Litigation: The Globalization of Antitrust Enforcement (September 2008).

 Presentations & Speeches

-Panelist, "Class Actions and Private Actions," George Mason Law Review's 18th Annual Antitrust Symposium, February 19, 2015.
+Speaker, "Class Actions and Private Actions," George Mason Law Review's 18th Annual Antitrust Symposium, February 19, 2015.